Çağlar Söyüncü: SC Freiburg

 On 24 May 2016, in the 2016 Bundesliga summer transfer window, Söyüncü joined German side SC Freiburg, which was promoted to the top flight competition of Germany for the 2016–17 season.
 He is the first Turkish footballer who made a transfer to the Bundesliga directly from the TFF First League, the second-highest professional level football league of Turkey.

-He made his Bundesliga debut on week 1 encounter away against Hertha Berlin which ended in a 2–1 loss, on 28 August 2016.
-He was linked with Lille OSC, A.S.
-Roma, and Villarreal CF during the mid-season transfer window of the 2016–17 season.
+He made his Bundesliga debut away against Hertha Berlin which ended in a 2–1 loss, on 28 August 2016.
+He was linked with Lille, Roma, and Villarreal during the mid-season transfer window of the 2016–17 season.
 Manchester City was also reported to be interested in Söyüncü.

 Leicester City

 On 9 August 2018, Söyüncü joined English Premier League side Leicester City on a five-year contract.
 He signed for an apparent £18 million transfer fee, possibly rising to £20 million with add-ons.
 Söyüncü had his Premier League debut on 27 October 2018 at the King Power Stadium where Leicester shared points with West Ham United following the final score of 1–1.

 Söyüncü scored his first Premier League goal in Leicester's 11th game of the 2019–20 season on 3 November 2019 against Crystal Palace at Selhurst Park, a 2–0 win.
+His performances during the 2019–20 season earned him a place in the Premier League PFA Team of the Year.

-On 11 May 2021, he scored the winning goal for Leicester City in a 2–1 away victory over Manchester United, to be their first win at Old Trafford since 1998.
+On 11 May 2021, Söyüncü scored the winning goal for Leicester City in a 2–1 away victory over Manchester United, to be their first win at Old Trafford since 1998.
+Four days later he played in the 2021 FA Cup final against Chelsea, a 1–0 win; Jacob Steinburg of The Guardian said he stood firm after fellow defender Jonny Evans was substituted with injury.
+In August, he featured in the 2021 FA Community Shield, a 1–0 win against league champions Manchester City.

+During the 2022–23 season Söyüncü found himself out of the first 11, despite having played more than 20 matches per season for the previous three seasons.
+This was allegedly due to a personality clash with manager Brendan Rodgers.
+Söyüncü impressed when he was restored to the team after Dean Smith took over as manager, however this was insufficient to prevent relegation.
+On 5 June 2023, following the club's relegation from the Premier League, it was announced that Söyüncü and six other first team players would be leaving the club upon the expiration of their contracts at the end of the month.